jghjianghan/quizzical/README.md

 # quizzical
 Final Solo Project for Bob Ziroll's [Scrimba React Course](https://scrimba.com/learn/learnreact/) done by me.
+See the result [here](https://jghjianghan.github.io/quizzical/).

 An SPA that fetches trivia questions from [Open Trivia Database](https://opentdb.com/), displays the questions with the options, and calculate the scores, as well as indicates the right/wrong answers.